Predictive maintenance

 Predictive maintenance: the key data-driven technique for anticipating errors

-Business R&D Informatics
+Business R&D Digital

 If a machine develops a fault, the negative repercussions for a company in terms of both service and finances can be enormous.
 This is why more and more companies are opting for predictive maintenance, a series of actions and techniques that are applied with the aim of anticipating errors.
 Below, we explain in detail what it consists of and what its main advantages are.